giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 ---
 linkTitle: Load balancer services
-title: Services of type LoadBalancer
+title: services of type LoadBalancer
 description: Learn how to expose services directly on cloud providers through services of type LoadBalancer.
 weight: 30
 menu:
-  main:
+  principal:
-    parent: advanced-ingress
+    parent: tutorials-connectivity-ingress
+    identifier: tutorials-connectivity-ingress-lb
 user_questions:
-  - How can I expose Services to the internet?
+  - How can I expose services to the internet?
-  - How do I configure an Ingress Controller behind an ELB for traffic between services within the VPC?
+  - How do I configure an ingress controller behind an ELB for traffic between services within the VPC?
-  - How do I configure an Ingress Controller behind an ELB that terminates SSL?
+  - How do I configure an ingress controller behind an ELB that terminates SSL?
   - How do I configure an internal Load Balancer on AWS?
   - How do I configure an internal Load Balancer on Azure?
   - How do I configure an internal Load Balancer on GCP?
-last_review_date: 2023-11-23
+last_review_date: 2024-08-26
 aliases:
   - /advanced/connectivity/ingress/service-type-loadbalancer
   - /guides/services-of-type-loadbalancer-and-multiple-ingress-controllers/